Last updated on February 18th, 2024 at 07:08 am

 (Although I still prefer my room because I live with my parents.
-My room is quieter and I get more privacy.)
+My room is quieter and has more privacy.)

 3) Regulate Your Schedule

-Regulate your schedule and remember, slow and steady wins the race.
+Regulate your schedule and remember that slow and steady wins the race.

 4) Adjust Your Expectations to Avoid Blogger Burnout

-People might have some misconceptions that blogging is easy but it is far from the truth.
-You might not be where you want to be right now but that doesn’t mean you’ll never get there.
-Adjust your expectations for your current situation.
-Be realistic.
+You might not be where you want to be right now but that doesn’t mean you won’t get there eventually.

 5) Look Back At Your Blogging Journey